nymag/elasticsearch-streamer/README.md

 # elasticsearch streamer

-A command-line interface for streaming docs from Elatic indices and for ptuting docs into indices in bulk.
+A programmatic and command-line interface for streaming docs from Elatic indices and for ptuting docs into indices in bulk.

 ## Installation